Contact UsContact Us

 Sound window showing Speakers selectedSpeakers properties showing Studio quality setting selected

-SAPI5 entries are all found in the registry key HKLM\Software\Microsoft\Speech or HKLM\Software\WOW6432Node\Microsoft\Speech for 64-bit machines.
+SAPI5 entries are all found in the registry key HKLM\Software\WOW6432Node\Microsoft\Speech for 64-bit machines.
 Entries in this key, especially from voices that you have uninstalled or are found in TokenEnums keys, can cause speech to not work and the Speech control panel to not run.
 Try deleting non-Microsoft entries, but do not touch MMAudioIn, MMAudioOut, or anything mentioning Microsoft, Hazel, or Zira.
 Back up the SAPI5 registry key first so you can restore it if necessary.

 Still need help?
 Contact us here